 2. Seedlings are ready to be planted before putting forth buds

-As a beginner gardener you might be exited to see the first flowers and even fruit on your seedling, thinking that you really got a head start.
+As a beginner gardener, you might be excited to see the first flowers and fruit on your seedling, thinking you have a head start.
 But that is not true.
 What you got is a desperate plant that has put all its energy into producing that first fruit.
-It will not have the energy to produce more than that, and often that first fruit does not mature properly.
+Taking off the first flowers does help, but then you have lost the first fruit.

 3. Not all tomato varieties are alike